abw/badger-filesystem-js/manual/files.md

 ## copyFrom(source, options)

 Asynchronous method to copy the file from another file location.
 The `source` can be a file object or filesystem path.
+If it is a relative path then it will be resolved relative to the current directory of the file.

 The `mkdir` option can be set to have the parent directory created if it doesn't already exist.
 The `recursive` option will also tell it to create